zachforrest/gpiotacticalbutton/README.md

 ## SEE IF IT WORKS;
 You should see the program start and print aline saying the button is set to "High".
 When you press the button the terminal will print a line saying "Low" which indicates the button was pressed.
 If you have placed the pre-compiled pushtotext code into the same folder then it will run the command to start that program as well.

+Big thanks to the Rust-Embedded team https://github.com/rust-embedded Also big thanks to the rust-sysfs-gpio team https://github.com/rust-embedded/rust-sysfs-gpio